himanshubalani/Hertz/clxcxuuoo00070aju46wh3rjj.md

 ### A design that spoke to me

 I went and watched several YouTube videos on making portfolio websites for getting design inspiration.
 All of them were either very minimalistic or very extravagant.
 Nothing in between.
-So I thought let's start with a template to get a fair idea of the webaites' contents.
+So I thought let's start with a template to get a fair idea of the websites' contents.
 Astro seemed like a fair choice for that.
 Many templates were looking good but [Brutal](https://brutal.elian.codes/) seemed like a odd choice.
 In all the minimalistic templates I saw, it stood out.

 **Literal Color Vomit.**